splunk/splunk-operator/docs/PremiumApps.md

 * You need to make sure pod resource specs meet the [ES hardware requirements](https://docs.splunk.com/Documentation/ES/latest/Install/DeploymentPlanning#Hardware_requirements).
 * In the following sections, AWS S3 remote bucket is used for placing the splunk apps, but as given in the [app framework doc](https://splunk.github.io/splunk-operator/AppFramework.html), you can use Azure Blob remote buckets also.
 * You need to deploy add-ons to forwarders manually (or through your own methods).
-* You need to deploy Stream App Manually
+* You need to deploy Stream App manually
-* For ES version 7.1 or higher, [Behavioral Analytics Service](https://docs.splunk.com/Documentation/ES/7.1.0/User/BehavioralAnalyticsIntro#Provision_behavioral_analytics_service_with_Splunk_Enterprise_Security_7.1.0_or_higher) is unavailable for containerized Splunk deployments(supported for cloud releases only)
+* For ES version 7.1 or higher, [Behavioral Analytics Service](https://docs.splunk.com/Documentation/ES/7.1.0/User/BehavioralAnalyticsIntro#Provision_behavioral_analytics_service_with_Splunk_Enterprise_Security_7.1.0_or_higher) is unavailable for containerized Splunk deployments (supported for cloud releases only)

 ### Supported Deployment Types